[NEW] GoFundMe’s latest report: The Social State of Giving

 Published February 12, 2014 Reading Time: 3 minutes

-Monika McMahon, Community Manager at Heller Consulting, spent the last 8 years in the Boulder technology start up scene.
-She is an expert in adopting and implementing new social and digital marketing platforms for organizations ranging from ecommerce to Fortune 100 to nonprofits.
+Monika McMahon, Community Manager at Heller Consulting, spent the last 8 years in the Boulder technology start-up scene.
+She is an expert in adopting and implementing new social and digital marketing platforms for organizations ranging from e-commerce to Fortune 100 to nonprofits.

-What is a Content Management System (CMS)?
+What Is a Content Management System (CMS)?

 They all do pretty much the same thing, right?